Arctic blast grips US Northeast, Midwest, to last days

 A Des Plaines, Illinois, man had died from hypothermia over the weekend, the seventh cold-related death this season, the Chicago Tribune reported on Tuesday quoting the Cook County medical examiner's office.

-Schools, set to resume classes on Tuesday after Monday's national holiday in honour of Dr. Martin Luther King, were cancelled in some states including Massachusetts and Ohio.
+Schools, set to resume classes on Tuesday after Monday's national holiday in honor of Dr. Martin Luther King, were canceled in some states including Massachusetts and Ohio.

 Wind chill advisories were in effect throughout the Midwest and Northeast on Tuesday, with last winter's unseasonably warm temperatures making this January blast seem even colder, Sowko said.